-All of the great things to do in Arlington, Virginia and Washington D.C. are at your fingertips when you stay at The Westin Arlington Gateway.
+All of the great things to do in Arlington, VA and Washington D.C. are at your fingertips when you stay at The Westin Arlington Gateway.
 Whether you are in town to explore the Arlington National Cemetery or to visit the Smithsonian Institution, our Arlington, Virginia hotel is convenient to all that is needed to enjoy an uplifting and well-balanced stay.
 We are moments away from local universities such as Marymount and George Mason as well as corporate offices such as Accenture and Towers Watson.
 Whether you are staying with us for business or for a relaxing getaway, we invite you to enjoy the many things to do in Arlington, Virginia and begin planning your trip today!

 Learn more about our walkable neighborhood and all the transportation options available to help you get around town.
+If you are looking for suggestions for a three day visit, view our sample itinerary with recommendations to all the hot spots.

 Here are Our Suggestions of Things to Do in Arlington, VA: